Thorn Nomad Mk2

 There is little to dislike about the bike.
 The fit and finish is good.
 Its reliable and works as promised.
 I am using the Thorn Comfort handlebars but think I will swap them out, they just don’t work for me.
 I’m not sure what I’ll replace them with, I’d like to try several different styles of handlebars such as the ‘Jones Bar’ or ‘Butterfly Bar’.
 Time and money will tell what happens in the future.

-I have been running Schwalbe Dureme 26 inch x 2 inch folding tyres.
-They have had a hard life with about 4000km or dirt road use and about 16000km or road use.
+I started using the Schwalbe Dureme 26 inch x 2 inch folding tyres.
+They had a hard life with about 4000km or dirt road use and about 16000km or road use.
 As the tyres started to wear I had consistent problems with flat tyres.
-The front tyre is still in use at around 20000km.
+The front tyre lasted around 20000km.
 The first rear tyre exploded in Alaska after about 8000km.
 I think it was my fault, I may have (did) put too much air in the tyre and it blew out the side wall.
 The second rear tyre has about 12000km of travel.
 Both tyres should have about 2000-5000km more wear but they are both a bit tired with lots of minor cuts on the tread and side wall.
-I plan to replace them with SCHWALBE Marathon Mondial very soon.

-The Rims are Rigida Andra 26 inch rims with Ceramic Tungsten Carbide coating and Swisstop blue brakepads.
+My Thorn Nomad Mk2 has the Rigida Andra 26 inch rims with Ceramic Tungsten Carbide coating and Swisstop blue brakepads.
 The rims have no sign of wear.
 I have not had to adjust the tension of the spokes, they still spin true and none of the spokes have broken.
-The brake pads at the rear were replaced at about 13000km but the front brakes pads were fine and have not been replaced, they have done 20000km!
-I replaced the brake cables at about 13000km.
+The brake pads at the rear were replaced at about 13000km but the front brakes pads were fine and have not been replaced, they have done over 30000km!
+I replace the brake cables every 10000km or so.

 The Rohloff hub is a high end specialist internal gear hub known for its reliability and long term problem free use.
 The Rohloff developed an oil leak which was first noticed after a airplane flight.
 There was oil covering the interior of the bike box.
 I didn’t think too much of it until there was a pool of oil on the bottom of the canoe when I set off canoeing the Yukon River with my bike strapped to the canoe.